Community Development Finance Institutions

 The loan, backed by Triodos Bank, helped the business to expand its product lines and create a new sales and marketing role to support continued growth.

 When we initially approached our high street bank for a CBILS loan, they immediately said no without even speaking with us.
 It is great that SWIG takes the time to understand the business.
 I was impressed with the process, as it matched the entrepreneurial culture we have at Bay’s Kitchen.
-Our business manager Nicola was a delight to deal with, she really took the time to understand our journey and why we needed finance.
-Ben Haynes Commercial Director, Bay's Kitchen
+Our business manager Nicola was a delight to deal with, she really took the time to understand our journey and why we needed finance. - Ben Haynes Commercial Director, Bay's Kitchen

-Reference to any organisation, business and event on this page does not constitute an endorsement or recommendation from the British Business Bank or the UK Government.
-Whilst we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
-You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.
+Disclaimer: We make reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.

-Making business finance work for you
+Making business finance work for you: Expanded edition

-Our Making business finance work for you guide is designed to help you make an informed choice about accessing the right type of finance for you and your business.
+Our Making business finance work for you: Expanded edition is designed to help you make an informed choice about accessing the right type of finance for you and your business.

 Read the guide to making business finance work for you